-Stuffed into a commuter train bound for another chaotic workday at the Chicago Board of Trade in 1994, J.D. decided his work-life would someday involve people who absolutely loved what they were doing.
+Stuffed into a commuter train bound for another chaotic workday at the Chicago Board of Trade in 1994, J.D. decided his work-life would someday involve people who positively love what they are doing.

 J.D.’s passion and family heritage is fishing and introducing it to others.
 An extension of that passion was founding Back40 in 2005.
-J.D. created an annual bass tournament which over a 13-year period has introduced over 500 people to their first fishing tournament.
+J.D. created an annual bass tournament that, over 18 years, has introduced over 500 people to their first fishing tournament.
 He has also organized multiple charity, youth, and high school fishing events.

 A desire to help outdoor industry clients led J.D. to merge his business management background and passion for fishing into the formation of PFM.
-He believes in the growth of the sport and its place in the hearts and minds of those that enjoy it.
-After all, don’t we all want to spend time pursuing our passions instead of being stuffed ed into a commuter train?
+He believes in the sport’s growth and its place in the hearts and minds of those who enjoy it.
+After all, don’t we all want to spend time pursuing our passions instead of being stuffed into a commuter train?